102011042/disruptive-expertise/essays/index.md

 ---
-title: Why We Need Print
+title: Why We Need Print!
 layout: base
 header-title: History Is Written by The Press
 ---